I wrote this just before taking a 2 week holiday and mentioned how important it is to prioritize rest at this time of year.

 He doesn’t do it in a pressured way.
 There are no goals for how much he can get done.
 There is no obligation to himself or to others.
 He just does things he enjoys doing at a relaxed pace.

 My partner also enjoys walking/hiking (that’s definitely a geographically different term; what North Americans call hiking, British folks mostly call walking).
 Holidays may be an opportunity to take the dogs and go for a 4 or 5 hour walk.
 Last year he took a separate holiday by himself and walked part of the Dales Way for 3 days.

 What works for you might be completely different from those examples.
 You may need to experiment to figure out what works best.
 Don’t forget that the first few days of your holiday are transition time and feel uncomfortable.
 You may need something different for those days (including permission to be grumpy).

 Dealing with the gremlins

 You are entitled to annual leave.
 Yes, your employer will keep demanding more and more.
 No, you can’t wait for them to stop making demands.
-You have to start treating their demands are unreasonable.
-At the very least, acknowledge that their demands are unreasonable rather than acquiescing to an overload culture.
+You have to start treating their demands as unreasonable.
+At the very least, acknowledge that their demands are unreasonable, rather than acquiescing to an overload culture.

 Reduce your expectations for what you can do in a year.
 Treat July and August as one month in terms of “productivity”.
 The fact that what you achieve never matches up with your ambitions is not evidence that you need to work harder.
 It is just how things work.
 You have grand visions/ambitions that inspire you to do good work.
 You don’t have to achieve the vision for your achievement to qualify as good work.